cungureanu/odoo-addons/ir_mail_server_silent/README.rst

-Make ir_mail_server silent and improved performance
+Make ir_mail_server silent and improve odoo server performance
 ==========================================================================================

 Module that adds customizations to the ir.amil_server module.